translatingmlresearch/RCMLR/content/call-for-papers/_index.md

 <h2 style="text-align: center;">Presentation opportunities</h2>

-Accepted papers will be presented in an interactive poster session on the day of the workshop.
-A subset of papers will be selected for presentation in short contributed talks with Q&As.
+<p style="text-align: center;">Accepted papers will be presented in an interactive poster session on the day of the workshop.
+A subset of papers will be selected for presentation in short contributed talks with Q&As.</p>